KaetiG/redux-feedback/README.md

 ### OTHER FEATURES

-- Update this README.md to describe the project in your own words
+- Update this README.md to describe the project in your own words this project we created a web application with multiple pages using redux we stored inputs entered in redux state until finally submitting those entries to the database using POST requests then finally the redux state is emptied so that the user can start over
-- Improve the styling of the app using Material-UI theme, cards, snackbars, buttons, nav bar, and icons, and anything else you'd like.
+- Improve the styling of the app using Material-UI theme, cards, snackbars, buttons, nav bar, and icons, and anything else you'd like. ooooof I didn't see the Material UI part until now.....(sunday night)
 - Add the ability to flag an existing feedback entry for further review on the /admin view
 - Deploy your project to Heroku -- you'll need to read the special instructions for building and deploying with these apps!